[Updated September 3rd 2022]

 This is good news for consumers, but businesses alike potentially could draw benefits from this feature.
 Many businesses want to do better for the environment, but for industries like delivery, it can be especially difficult.
 The new eco-friendly routes feature could thus allow businesses relying on transportation an opportunity to lessen their carbon footprints.
 Besides the actual act of changing to more environmentally friendly transportation, it also sends a strong message to consumers that the business takes responsibility for the climate - as it should be in everyone’s interest to do so, private individuals and businesses alike.
 Of course, companies that provide food delivery and ride services might sometimes find it necessary to pick the faster route over the eco-friendly route in case of significant differences in the ETA.
 This is something Google Maps, as previously mentioned, can solve by asking for the preferred route in cases of large differences in the ETA.

 As of now, the feature has only been announced as an update to the Google Maps consumer app, and we’re still waiting to see if Google Maps will add the new feature to the Google Maps APIs as well.
-The first announcement from Google Maps stated that the feature would first and foremost be released in the USA but with Google I/O 2022, Google announced that the eco-friendly routes will be rolled out in Europe later this year.
+At Google I/O 2022, Google announced the launch of eco-friendly routes in the US and Canada, but the feature has now also started being rolled out in 40 countries across Europe.

 Google itself estimates that the feature has saved more than half a million metric tons of carbon emissions, an equivalent of taking 100,000 cars off the roads.
 And with the European expansion, Google expects to double this by the end of 2022.